UPPMAX/HPC-python/docs/batch.rst

 .. questions::

-   - What syntax is used to make a lesson?
+   - What is a batch job?
-   - How do you structure a lesson effectively for teaching?
+   - How to make a batch job?

-   ``questions`` are at the top of a lesson and provide a starting point for what you might learn.
-It is usually a bulleted list.
-   (The history is a holdover from carpentries-style lessons, and is not required.)

 .. objectives::

+   - Short introduction to SLURM scheduler
-   - Show how to load Python
+   - Show structure of a batch script
-   - show how to run Python scripts and start the Python commandline
+   - Try example

 Any longer, resource-intensive, or parallel jobs must be run through a **batch script**.